Create and interact with custom views

 Merge your changes to the published version

-If you have Can edit access to the workbook you are customizing, you can merge your custom view changes into the published version:
+If you have Can edit access to the workbook you are customizing, you can merge changes made in your custom view into the published version of the workbook.

 - From the document menu, select Edit > Edit workbook.